opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

    In the **Authentication** window, select an **Authentication Method**.
 The options are:
     - **No authentication**: No authentication is used to connect to the data source.
     - **Username & Password**: A basic username and password are used to connect to the data source.
-    - **AWS SigV4**: An AWS Signature Version 4 authenticating request is used to connect to the data source.
-AWS SigV4 requires an access key ID and a secret access key.
+    - **AWS Sigv4**: An AWS Signature Version 4 authenticating request is used to connect to the data source.
+AWS Sigv4 requires an access key ID and a secret access key.
 First specify the **Region**, and then enter the **Access Key** and **Secret Key** for authorization.
-For information on available Regions for AWS accounts, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
-For more on SigV4 authentication requests, see [Authenticating Requests (AWS Signature Version 4)](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html).
+For information about available Regions for AWS accounts, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
+For more on Sigv4 authentication requests, see [Authenticating Requests (AWS Signature Version 4)](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html).

     When you select the authentication method, the applicable fields appear for the selected method.
 Enter the required details.